Axway/agent-sdk/docs/discovery/provisioning.md

 #### RequestStatus return structure

 All Provisioning request methods will expect a RequestStatus object to be returned after handing the request.
-To create this object the Agent SDK provides a builder with the following methods.
+To create this object, the Agent SDK provides a builder with the following methods.

 ```go
 // RequestStatusBuilder - builder to create new request Status